ganrad/aks-aspnet-sqldb-rest/README.md

 ### Exercise 3:
 **Scan container images and digitally sign them using Docker Content Trust**

-In this exercise you will learn how to use the *Blue-Green* deployment technique in order to deploy or rollback containerized applications in Production region.

 In this exercise, you will learn how to
  - Scan container images for known vulnerabilities using the Open Source container image scanning engine from **Aqua**